DIY Drawing Salve

 4. Once melted, remove from heat.

 *There are 2 methods to infuse the plantain in olive oil.
-You can either place plantain leaves covered in oil and let it sit for a week or two and then use.
-Or you can heat the oil lightly on the stove with the plantain leaves and then strain the leaves out and use right away.
+You can either place plantain leaves covered in oil and let it sit for a week or two and then use them.
+Or you can heat the oil lightly on the stove with the plantain leaves and then strain the leaves out and use them right away.

 Some of the above links are affiliate links.
 This means we earn a small commission on qualifying purchases at no cost to you.
 We are so appreciative of your support!